 What you NEED to Know before you Travel to Vietnam!

 Vaccinations for Vietnam

-Always check with your preferred doctor in regards to vaccinations required for countries you will be visiting, however according to the CDC site, the following are recommended vaccinations for travels to Vietnam.
+Always check with your preferred doctor in regards to vaccinations required for countries you will be visiting, however, according to the CDC site, the following are recommended vaccinations for travels to Vietnam.

-- Typhoid, again due to the possibilities of contaminated food and water, more important though if visiting smaller towns or rural areas.
+- Typhoid, again due to the possibilities of contaminated food and water, is more important though if visiting smaller towns or rural areas.
 And also if you love eating from the local street vans

 Check with your doctor if you need the following:

-- Hepatitis B, Japanese Encephalitis, Malaria, Rabies and Yellow Fever
+- Hepatitis B, Japanese Encephalitis, Malaria, Rabies, and Yellow Fever